 3. Building an extension

 Always inform your insurer of major building works, as these can hugely impact whether cover is provided.
 For example, your property is more at risk of theft and accidental damage while building works take place.
+Therefore, it pays to protect yourself by looking into insurance for building works before your project begins.

 'In most existing insurance policies it’s likely that your provider won’t pay out for any claim for loss or damage caused by the building work taking place, either directly or indirectly.
 This would be expected to be covered by the insurance of the builder who is completing the work.
 That’s why it’s so important to check whether your builder has the relevant cover in place before they start working.'